aamui/Audio-Machine-Learning-Genre-Classification/README.md

 # Audio Machine Learning Genre Clustering

-This project was done with:
+This project was done with: Andrew Robertson, Truc Le, and Siddharth Reddy Chandagari Venkata

-Andrew Robertson

-Truc Le

-Siddharth Reddy Chandagari Venkata